Wilmington blanks AU women

 “They pushed it, and they pushed it hard in the second half,” Paarlberg said.

-Former Pendleton Heights High School standout Taylor Fort, a senior, had one of AU’s best scoring chances in the second half after being awarded a penalty kick with 5 minutes, 8 seconds remaining.
+Former Pendleton Heights standout Taylor Fort, a senior, had one of AU’s best scoring chances in the second half after being awarded a penalty kick with 5:08 remaining.

 Fort led the Ravens with two shots on goal, followed by Lillie Wessel and Montes with one apiece.